timmybytes/banquet/README.md

 - _Only_ a `.tsx` component inside its own directory in `src/components`
 - A new page inside `src/pages`

-To use it, run `yarn bake` from the terminal, and choose from the options available, or [read more about using Plop in Main Course](docs/plop.md) and make your own custom templates.
+To use it, run `yarn bake` from the terminal, and choose from the options available, or [read more about using Plop in Banquet](docs/plop.md) and make your own custom templates.

 ### ⚡️ Chakra UI + React Icons

-Main Course also includes [Chakra UI](https://chakra-ui.com/) and [React Icons](https://github.com/react-icons/react-icons) for flexible, accessible, and easy to use UI components and hooks.
+Banquet also includes [Chakra UI](https://chakra-ui.com/) and [React Icons](https://github.com/react-icons/react-icons) for flexible, accessible, and easy to use UI components and hooks.
 And with Chakra’s theme provider, it’s easy to define default colors, sizes, fonts, etc., and access them from anywhere in your project.

 ### Other Features

 #### Path Aliasing

-Main Course comes pre-configured with path aliasing for simplified imports during development.
+Banquet comes pre-configured with path aliasing for simplified imports during development.
 From `tsconfig.json`, you can customize or add to the predefined paths:

 ```json
 "@components/*": ["src/components/*"],